etong11/github-pages-with-jekyll/index.md

 ## Welcome to my website!
 This is a website about me, Emma Tong.
-Scroll through my posts below to find more information about me.
+See my posts below to find out more about me.